lenschmi/library/README.md

 - The layout of the book cards was done using a CSS flexbox and some invisible dummy books.
 I'm not happy with this implementation and will probably change it to a grid.
 - I implemented storage of user books in local storage, but have not yet added Firebase support.
 The curriculum hasn't yet covered any other data storage techniques.
 - I added a filter feature that allows for filtering on read or unread books.
 If you add books the filter is removed.
-- This was developed in Chrome.
-There seem to be some stylistic differences in Firefox's user stylesheet that weren't covered by the reset style I used.
-I'm not going to update for this project, but will improve this for future work.

 **TO DO**